Even Opera reviewers suck.

 How do you wait it out the jail time?

-Make sure your show has an economic model that can withstand those first few weeks when the people don’t rush to see it because some guy who they wouldn’t be friends with them high school even if his Dad owned an amusement park told them not to.
+Make sure your show has an economic model that can withstand those first few weeks when the people don’t rush to see it because some guy who they wouldn’t be friends with in high school even if his Dad owned an amusement park told them not to.

 Stay in jail until your word of mouth takes over.